Published Updated By

 Shottr — The Lightweight Speed Demon

 Shottr's defining characteristic is minimalism done right.
-At roughly 2MB, it's one of the lightest screenshot tools on macOS, and its ~165ms capture time means screenshots feel instant.
+Its download is roughly 2.3MB, and Shottr reports about 17ms to grab a screenshot and roughly 165ms to show it.
 For users who want a tool that stays out of the way and never makes them wait, Shottr delivers.

 Strengths